flutter/website/get-started/codelab/index.md

   [[highlight]]Widget _buildSuggestions() {[[/highlight]]
     [[highlight]]return new ListView.builder([[/highlight]]
       [[highlight]]padding: const EdgeInsets.all(16.0),[[/highlight]]
+      // The itemBuilder callback is called, once per suggested word pairing,
+      // and places each suggestion into a ListTile row.
+      // For odd rows, the function adds two rows to the ListView - one
+      // for the word pairing, and a second holds a Divider widget to
+      // visually separate the entries.
       [[highlight]]itemBuilder: (context, i) {[[/highlight]]
+        // Add a one-pixel-high divider widget before each row in theListView.
         [[highlight]]if (i.isOdd) return new Divider();[[/highlight]]

+        // The syntax "i ~/ 2" divides i by 2 and returns an integer result.
+        // For example: 1, 2, 3, 4, 5 becomes 0, 1, 1, 2, 2.
+        // This calculates the actual number of word pairings in the ListView,
+        // minus the divider widgets.
         [[highlight]]final index = i ~/ 2;[[/highlight]]
+        // If you've reached the end of the available word pairings...
         [[highlight]]if (index >= _suggestions.length) {[[/highlight]]
+          // ...then generate 10 more and add them to the suggestions list.
           [[highlight]]_suggestions.addAll(generateWordPairs().take(10));[[/highlight]]
         [[highlight]]}[[/highlight]]
         [[highlight]]return _buildRow(_suggestions[index]);[[/highlight]]